 A child’s adenoids can sometimes become swollen and, occasionally, infected.
 If enlarged adenoids cause sleeping or breathing difficulties, a doctor may recommend adenoid removal.

-In this article, we look at what adenoids are, symptoms of their enlargement, and reasons for having them removed.
+In this article, we look at what adenoids are, the symptoms of their enlargement, and reasons for having them removed.
 We also explain the adenoid removal procedure, risks and possible complications, and recovery following surgery.

 Adenoids tend to be largest during early childhood, after which they begin to shrink.
 For most people, the adenoids become very small or disappear once they reach their teenage years.
 As a result, adenoid removal mostly occurs in young children.

 Most of the time, enlarged adenoids affect children.
-Infants and younger children may not be able to express that they are in pain or are experiencing other symptoms of enlarged adenoids.
+Infants and younger children may not be able to express that they are in pain or experiencing other symptoms of enlarged adenoids.
 Some signs to look out for in babies and children include: